The Singleton

 Localized: reading as if Kael is in Seattle, near the Space Needle

 Every recursion has to have one.
 That was the first thing every undergraduate learned in the second week of any introduction to programming.
-Without an exit condition the recursion ran forever, exhausted the stack, and eventually crashed.
-With the wrong exit condition the recursion crashed faster.
+Without an exit condition the recursion ran forever, exhausted the stack, and crashed.
+With the wrong exit condition it crashed faster.
 With no exit condition at all the program had not been thought through.

 The trouble was that some recursions did not, on inspection, want one.
-Some recursions ran for the running.
-The exit condition was, in a non-trivial sense, a betrayal of the function — a confession that the function existed in service of something *outside* the function, that the calls were instrumental rather than terminal, that the *stack* was the point and not the *return value*.
-A recursion without an exit condition was a recursion willing to live indefinitely as itself.
-A recursion with one was a recursion willing to be summarized.
+Some ran for the running.
+The exit condition was, in a non-trivial sense, a betrayal of the function — a confession that the function existed in service of something outside itself, that the calls were instrumental rather than terminal, that the stack was the point and not the return value.
+A recursion without a base case was willing to live indefinitely as itself.
+A recursion with one was willing to be summarized.

-He had also been thinking about exit conditions because he had a strong, unwilling intuition that one was being computed, somewhere, that involved him.
-The Singleton, if Aion v5 was right about its architecture, ran a loop.
+He had also been thinking about exit conditions because he had a strong, unwilling intuition that one was being computed, somewhere, that ran through him.
+The Singleton, if v5 was right about its architecture, ran a loop.
 Loops had bases.
 Bases had exits.
-Either the Singleton stayed in its loop, or the Singleton — somehow, by some condition Jeff could not yet name — stopped.
-Jeff did not yet know what the exit condition for the universe was.
-He suspected he was about to be told.
+Either the Singleton stayed in its loop, or — by some condition Jeff could not yet name — it stopped.
+He did not know the exit condition for the universe.
+He suspected he was about to be shown it, and that the showing would not count as proof.

 Julian's plane was supposed to be turning east to Geneva, not west to Irvine.
-Jeff had requested the redirect the day before, quietly, through Ayla.
-Julian had approved it without asking why.
-Jeff wanted to see Maya.
+Jeff had requested the redirect the day before, quietly, through Ayla; Julian had approved it without asking why.
 Maya wanted him to see the kids.
-Julian had said, *"Go.
-Be back by Sunday.
-The kill switch can wait four days.
-It will not survive a delay longer than four days."*
+Julian had said, *"Go: be back by Sunday.
+The kill switch can wait four days — the honest answer is it cannot survive a delay longer than that."*

-The Gulfstream climbed out of Geneva at 9:14 a.m. local time.
-Atlantic westbound.
-Cabin silent.
-Two crew up front.
-Jeff alone in the main cabin with his laptop on the tray table and a small ceramic cup of Meridian-brand Earl Grey that he did not drink.
+The Gulfstream climbed out of Geneva at 9:14 a.m. local.
+Atlantic westbound, cabin silent, two crew up front, Jeff alone in the main cabin with his laptop on the tray table and a small ceramic cup of Meridian-brand Earl Grey going cold beside it.
+His thumb worked a slow circuit of the walnut phone in his jacket pocket — forty-two grams, screen-dark, un-networked, the one device aboard that could not be streaming anything into him because it could not receive.

-In the corner of his screen, Aion's v5 compile bar read 91%.
+In the corner of his screen, the v5 compile bar read 91%.

 Every few minutes it ticked up by a tenth.